DurdagiLab/mmgbsa-zscore-analysis/README.md

 # MM/GBSA Z-Score Analysis Tool
-A Python-based tool for statistical post-processing of MM/GBSA binding free-energy results in virtual screening studies.
-This script computes Z-scores for MM/GBSA energies and filters ligands based on user-defined significance thresholds.
-It also produces a summary PDF table and high-resolution visualizations suitable for publication or internal reporting.
+A Python-based utility for statistical post-processing of MM/GBSA binding free energy results in virtual screening (VS) studies.
+This script calculates Z-scores for MM/GBSA energies, filters ligands based on user-defined statistical thresholds, and generates a structured PDF summary and high-resolution plots suitable for publication or internal reporting.

 # Description
-The **MM/GBSA Z-Score Analysis Tool** processes binding free energy results (CSV format) from MM/GBSA calculations and evaluates the statistical significance of each compound's binding energy.
-The tool is particularly useful for prioritizing hits following molecular docking and MM/GBSA rescoring workflows in virtual screening campaigns.
-The workflow includes:
+The **MM/GBSA Z-Score Analysis Tool** evaluates the statistical significance of binding free energies (in CSV format) derived from MM/GBSA calculations.
+It is designed to assist in the prioritization of candidate compounds following MM/GBSA (re)scoring stages in VS workflows.

+Key features:
-- Robust parsing of numeric fields, including locale-specific decimal separators (e.g., commas in European formats).
+- Robust parsing of numerical values, with support for locale-specific decimal formats (e.g., comma separators in European datasets).
-- Calculation of Z-scores for MM/GBSA binding energies based on the dataset mean and standard deviation.
+- Computation of Z-scores for each compound based on the mean and standard deviation of the entire MM/GBSA energy distribution.
-- Filtering of statistically significant compounds using a user-defined threshold (default: Z ≤ -1.96).
+- Filtering of statistically significant hits using a customizable Z-score threshold (default: Z ≤ –1.960).
-- Automated output of:
+- Automated generation of result files, including:
-  - A CSV file listing significant compounds and their Z-scores;
+  - A CSV file containing compounds passing the statistical threshold, along with their Z-scores;
-  - A structured PDF report summarizing the selected ligands;
+  - A structured, tabular PDF report summarizing the filtered compounds;
-  - A high-resolution plot of the standard normal distribution with the threshold marked;
+  - A high-resolution plot of the standard normal distribution with the selected threshold indicated;
-  - An empirical MM/GBSA energy distribution plot highlighting the last molecule’s score.
+  - A distribution plot of MM/GBSA energies with the last processed molecule's score annotated.

 # Suggested Z-score Thresholds
-The script supports statistical filtering based on two-tailed Z-score significance levels.
-Depending on the desired confidence level, the corresponding absolute Z-score threshold (|Z|) can be selected as follows:
+The script applies statistical filtering using two-tailed Z-score thresholds.
+The appropriate absolute Z-score (|Z|) can be selected based on the desired confidence level, as outlined below:

 - For 50% confidence, use a threshold of |Z| ≥ 0.674
 - For 75% confidence, use |Z| ≥ 1.150